css-raku/CSS-Module-raku/README.md

 =============

 CSS::Language is under construction as a validating parser for CSS1 CSS2.1 and CSS3.
-This is not ready for general consumption yet.

-CSS::Language is an extension of CSS::Grammar, but is able to parse specific properties along with functions and other arguments.
-Because of this it is able validate properties and produce meaningful property specific messages.
+CSS::Language is an extension of [CSS::Grammar], but is able to parse specific properties along with functions and other arguments.
+Because of this it is able validate properties and produce property specific error messages.
 A second benefit is simpler and more specific ASTs.

 This module implements the following grammars and actions:

-- CSS::Language::CSS1 + CSS::Language::CSS1::Actions
+- `CSS::Language::CSS1` + `CSS::Language::CSS1::Actions`
-- CSS::Language::CSS21 + CSS::Language::CSS21::Actions
+- `CSS::Language::CSS21` + `CSS::Language::CSS21::Actions`
-- CSS::Language::CSS3 + CSS::Language::CSS3::Actions
+- `CSS::Language::CSS3` + `CSS::Language::CSS3::Actions`

 Extension Modules
 ------------------
 CSS levels 1 an 2 have a single specification; whereas CSS level 3 is decomposed into a number of modules.
 CSS::Language::CSS3 is comprised of the following extension modules.
-These are under construction and are also included in this distribution:
+These are under construction and are also defined in this distribution:

 - `CSS::Extensions::CSS3::Colors`     - CSS 3.0 Colors (@color-profile)
 - `CSS::Extensions::CSS3::Selectors`  - CSS 3.0 Selectors